JanSport: Unique and Fun, a Company with Personality

 The Current Status of Jansport

 The Company has had several corporate owners.
 It was sold to its first corporate owner, K2 Corporation (of ski fame) in 1971-72.
-Some say that the original "flavor" of the Company changed to mainstream after the three original owners went through divorce and Murray leaving the Company circa 1980.
+Some say that the original "flavor" of the Company changed to mainstream after the divorce of Murray and Jan, with Murray leaving the Company circa 1982.
 In any case, since 1986, Jansport has been wholly owned by one of the giants, VF Corporation.
 Sales in 2004 were an estimated 300 million dollars.....

-Of great interest-- Skip Yowell recently released his long-awaited book about Jansport and his life in January 2007.
+Of great interest-- Skip Yowell released his long-awaited book about Jansport and his life in January 2007.
 The title is typically JanSport-like in its flair: "The Hippie Guide to Climbing the Coroporate Ladder & Other Mountains: How JanSport Makes It Happen."
-Friends who have read it say that it's a good read and illuminating.
-Meanwhile, Skip's cousin Murray still resides in the State of Washington.
+Many of the book's pictures are by Keith Roush.
+My friends say that it's a good read and illuminating about the Industry.
+Meanwhile, Skip's cousin and company founder Murray McCory (Pletz) still resides in the State of Washington, in the Seattle area.

 GEAR INNOVATION: Staying Abreast of the Electronic Age

-Not a company to rest on its laurels, JanSport has very recently introduced a line of packs like no others ever seen in the History of Gear.
+Not a company to rest on its laurels, by 2010 JanSport introduced a line of packs like no others ever seen in the History of Gear.
 These packs are manufactured pre-wired for the iPOD, and are named the "LiveWire" series.
-Recently, I've been sent one to test, and in a month or so I will post a short review here, but I can already tell you I'm liking it...
+I was sent one to test, and ended up using it as a photographer's kit bag, for which it seemed comfortable and well-suited. ..

 WWW.OREGONPHOTOS.COM

-Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1946-The Present
+Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, 45+ pages, five books published, and still growing!

 Rivendell Mountain Works, another company that began in the Seattle area